predibase/llm_distillation_playbook/README.md

 There is substantial and growing evidence that smaller models outperform zero-shot and few-shot GPT-4 when fine-tuned on golden labels ([1](https://predibase.com/blog/how-to-fine-tune-llama-70b-for-structured-json-generation-with-ludwig), [2](https://www.anyscale.com/blog/fine-tuning-llms-lora-or-full-parameter-an-in-depth-analysis-with-llama-2)).
 However, due to their limited size, smaller models might not capture the full depth and nuance of language as effectively as their larger counterparts.

-In a canonical model distillation set up where the student model is trained on the raw outputs of the teacher model (also called imitation learning), it's more often the case that the student model will, at best, match the teacher model's quality.
+In a canonical model distillation set up where the student model is trained on the raw outputs of the teacher model (also called imitation learning), it is more often the case that the student model will, at best, match the teacher model's quality.

-In [The False Promise of Imitating Proprietary LLMs](https://arxiv.org/abs/2305.15717), researchers found that for certain tasks, smaller student models were only able to successfully mimicked teachers' style while falling short on factual correctness.
+In [The False Promise of Imitating Proprietary LLMs](https://arxiv.org/abs/2305.15717), researchers found that for certain tasks, smaller student models deceptively learned to mimic their teachers' style while falling short on factual correctness.

 <p align="center" >
     <img src="images/spectrum_nlp_tasks.png" />
     <p align="center" ><i>Spectrum of NLP tasks.
 The broader the domain and higher required precision, the more difficult the problem, and the less likely distillation will "just work".</i></p>
 </p>

-In truth, the effectiveness of model distillation depends largely on the specific task.
-Students are likely more disadvantaged than their larger pre-trained teachers when it comes to tasks that require substantial reasoning abilities.
-Conversely, for tasks that are straightforward and narrowly defined, out-of-the-box imitation learning may be entirely adequate for attaining quality competitive with the teacher model.
+In truth, the effectiveness of model distillation depends largely on the specific task and data.
+Students are likely more disadvantaged than their larger pre-trained teachers when it comes to tasks that span broader domains or require substantial reasoning abilities.
+Conversely, for tasks that are straightforward and narrowly defined, out-of-the-box imitation learning may be entirely adequate for attaining competitive student models.

 <details><summary><em>[Case study: Jigsaw toxic comment classification]</em></summary>

-To provide evidence best practices described in this document, we will use the Jigsaw toxicity classification dataset as a testbed.
+To demonstrate and contextualize the best practices of LLM distillation that we will explore in the subsequent sections of this post, we use the [Jigsaw toxic comment classification dataset](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).

 The [Jigsaw dataset](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge) was created to train models to classify offensive comments.
 It consists of 160K real comments from the internet and has a mix of offensive and non-offensive examples.

-The original dataset contains fine-grained labels for each comment: <code>toxic</code>, <code>severe_toxic</code>, <code>obscene</code>, <code>threat</code>, <code>insult</code>, and <code>identity_hate</code>.
-We collapse all the columns into one column <code>is_bad</code> to obtain a binary classification dataset.[^1]
+The original dataset contains fine-grained labels for each comment: `toxic`, `severe_toxic`, `obscene`, `threat`, `insult`, and `identity_hate`.
+We collapse all the columns into one column `is_bad` to obtain a binary classification dataset.[^1]

 [^1]: While there are established state-of-the-art (SOTA) text classification models [specifically designed for the Jigsaw dataset](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/leaderboard), our intention here is not to surpass these benchmarks.
-Rather, we utilize this dataset as an illustrative tool to concretely demonstrate and contextualize the best practices of LLM distillation that we will explore in the subsequent sections of this post.
+Rather, we utilize this dataset as an illustrative tool to demonstrate and contextualize the best practices of LLM distillation.

 ![img](images/zs_vs_finetuned.png)
 <p align="center" ><i>Model accuracy on a balanced test set comparing zero-shot performance of GPT-* models with OSS LLMs fine-tuned using a random subset of 10K examples.</i></p>